Is your business using live chat services? If not, it’s time to get on board because they’re not just for tech companies anymore.

 But even with one a quality ticket help desk software like LiveAgent, it’s up to every business to refine its chat messaging and train live chat agents how to engage customers.

 Often, live chat conversations appear impersonal and robotic.
 They reflect poorly on the business, lack professionalism, and some customers may view it as laziness.

 Let’s change the conversation!
 Here are 7 Key Tips to Writing Professional Chat Messages.

 First impressions are everything in business, even in chat service.
 It’s important to show professionalism and courtesy from the start.
 If you want to kick things off right, open with a warm and welcoming greeting.

 Even if multiple chat windows are open, technology has left businesses with no excuse.
 Chatting agents should make use of canned responses to ensure a fast and friendly greeting.
-Remember, even with a canned response, an agent can always alter the tone of a message based on the situation
+Remember, the best canned responses are those that agents modify based of the situation.

 The best way to make a good first impression and personalise a conversation is to address the customer by name.
 If the information is unavailable, use canned greetings like:

 - “Hello, thank you for visiting.
 Can I help you with something?”